 Speaking of scary eyelashes that somewhat resemble long, thin spider legs, even dry, your eyelashes will end up looking a little creepy as they grow out and fall out.
 Because your natural lashes shed at different rates, so will your extensions, which means that after just two or three weeks, you'll likely be left with a wonky lash line that's full in some spots, but sparse and short in others.
 And because you can't remove your extensions on your own (because you'll risk pulling out your natural lashes in the process), you'll have to book another appointment at the salon for a lash refill, or to have the straggling extensions removed by a pro.

-Another adjustment to consider is that your skin-care routine will likely have to change post-extensions.
-For example, things like oil-based cleansers and heavy eye cream will have to go.
-"You need to avoid using oil-based products and heavy creams around eyes — and you should not apply any mascara to the lashes," says Richardson.
+"You need to avoid using oil-based products and heavy creams around eyes — and you should not apply any mascara to the lashes," adds Richardson.
 The oils and cream will loosen the lash glue and cause the extensions to fall off faster, while mascara will add weight to the very-delicate lashes and could cause breakage.

 Basically, the most important thing to remember with eyelash extensions is to be extremely gentle.
-You can't stumble home at 2 a.m., rub your tired eyes with the back of your hand, and fall asleep face-first on your bed.
-No, you must treat your lashes like the $200 investment that they are.
+You can't stumble home at 2am rub your tired eyes with the back of your hand and fall asleep face-first on your bed.
+You must treat your lashes like the investment that they are.
 "Rubbing your eyes at all will result in immediate lash breakage," warns Richardson.
 She also recommends investing in a silk pillowcase, as sleeping an ordinary cotton sham can cause drying or lash snagging.

 From minding how you sleep to what you're putting near your eyes, it's clear that maintaining eyelash extensions is a delicate art.
 And if you're feeling overwhelmed by the upkeep and the cost, maybe consider starting small, with a lash conditioning serum or a lift and tint.
-In the end, we'll always admire long lash extensions, but we might not be able to live with them.
+Docrat also suggests a lash perm or even humble strip lashes.